InQBarna/statoscope/Sources/Statoscope/Documentation.docc/Articles/Overview.md

 #### Asynchronous tasks

-The Scope is a class object (designed intentionally), so the lifespan of the object is used to define the lifespan of the ongoing effects.
+The Statoscope is a class object (designed intentionally), so the lifespan of the object is used to define the lifespan of the ongoing effects.
 When the statoscope object is released, all these Effects are also canceled and released.
 So the statoscope object also defines the transient states that occur when launching asynchronous tasks.
 This implicit transient state can be accessed privately by:
 * An enqueue method to trigger an asynchronous task during the update process.
 * A list of Ongoing Effects.
 * The ability to cancel all effects by simply releasing the scope.